schwill2018/schwill2018.github.io/_pages/wide-and-deep-learning.md

 ## Project Overview

 This project explores the construction and training of multi-layer perceptrons (MLP) from scratch in Python, highlighting a hands-on approach to deep learning model architecture, interpretability, and extension.
-Unlike typical projects that depend entirely on frameworks like TensorFlow or PyTorch, this work implements essential deep learning logic using class-based architecture and low-level Python constructs—ensuring transparent model behavior and full control over each component.
+Unlike typical projects that depend entirely on frameworks like TensorFlow or PyTorch, this work implements essential deep learning logic using class-based architecture and low-level Python constructs, which ensures transparent model behavior and full control over each component.

 ## Methodology